-Our Quest Rogue Hearthstone deck guide features the best deck list for the new Kobolds and Catacombs meta, with Mulligan advice, strategy tips, card combos and synergies.
+Our Quest Rogue deck list guide features the best deck list for Season 46 (January 2018).
+Our Quest Rogue guide also contains Mulligan advice, card combos and strategy tips.

 Quest Rogue was one of the new Hearthstone decks to arrive with the Un'Goro expansion, and it's an archetype built around completing the hero's Caverns Below Quest in order to receive the token-empowering Crystal Core card.
 To receive this reward though, you'll have to play a minion of the same name a total of four times.

 While this might appear tricky at first glance - given the hard limit of having just two of any given minion in a single deck - you actually have plenty of ways of bouncing cheap minions back into your hand with the Rogue.
 By doing so, you can field the same minion more than twice in any given game, thus fulfilling the quest.
 Once Crystal Core has then been activated, all of your minions will have 5/5 stats for the remainder of the match.

 This quest can actually be finished surprisingly quickly, and in our Quest Rogue guide we've got a deck list that should provide you with plenty of options to do exactly that.
 After that we've got some advice on playing your cards out, as well as some Mulligan advice to help you choose a solid starting hand.
 Finally, we've broken down all of the core combos contained in this deck for you.